hengrumay/dsp/07-statistics.md

 Elvis Presley had a twin brother who died at birth.
 What is the probability that Elvis was an identical twin?
 Assume we observe the following probabilities in the population: fraternal twin is 1/125 and identical twin is 1/300.

 >>
 > > To solve for the conditional probability that Elvis was an identical twin given that his twin was a boy, we need to figure out the likelihood of twins (identical and fraternal) being both boys.

-- in general -- P_gender
 > >  We presume that in general the probability of a baby being born boy or girl is respectively 0.5 .

 > >  Identical twins  are  both of the same sex .
 Therefore the conditional probability of a set of identical twins being  either boys or girls is 0.5.